Kosinkadink/ComfyUI-Advanced-ControlNet/README.md

 # ComfyUI-Advanced-ControlNet
 Nodes for scheduling ControlNet strength across timesteps and batched latents, as well as applying custom weights and attention masks.
 The ControlNet nodes here fully support sliding context sampling, like the one used in the  [ComfyUI-AnimateDiff-Evolved](https://github.com/Kosinkadink/ComfyUI-AnimateDiff-Evolved) nodes.
-Currently supports ControlNets, T2IAdapters, ControlLoRAs, ControlLLLite, SparseCtrls, and SVD-ControlNets.
+Currently supports ControlNets, T2IAdapters, ControlLoRAs, ControlLLLite, SparseCtrls, SVD-ControlNets, and Reference.

 Custom weights allow replication of the "My prompt is more important" feature of Auto1111's sd-webui ControlNet extension.